 We constantly strive to provide you with high-quality recreation activities, events and programs.
 We are so confident you will be pleased with our efforts that we insure our promise – we guarantee your satisfaction with our services.
 If you are not completely satisfied, please tell us, and we will arrange one of the following:

 |One-day/two-day programs||Three business days prior to when the program meets|

 |Programs that meet more than 2 days||Prior to the start of the second class|

 |Wide Horizons Preschool||$50 enrollment fee is nonrefundable; remaining balance if requested by August 1|

 |Youth athletic leagues||Prior to the second game of league play or competition|

 |Swim team||Prior to the second meet|

-Photo Disclaimer: The Wheaton Park District takes photographs or video of participants for promoting our programs, services, events, activities, and facilities in our brochures, website or agency social media, etc. By participating in or attending any Wheaton Park District activities the participant (or parent/guardian of a minor participant) agrees to the use and distribution of his or her image (or images of a minor child/ward) in photographs, video recordings, and any other electronic reproductions of such activities for any purpose without inspection, compensation, or any other consideration now and in the future.
+The Wheaton Park District, its partners, approved volunteers and vendors may take photographs or videos of participants for promoting our programs, services, events, activities, and facilities in our brochures, website or agency social media, etc. By participating in or attending any Wheaton Park District activities the participant (or parent/guardian of a minor participant) agrees to the use and distribution of his or her image (or images of a minor child/ward) in photographs, video recordings, and any other electronic reproductions of such activities for any purpose without inspection, compensation, or any other consideration now and in the future.